 Who is this loan good for?

-Laurel Road is a good option for borrowers in the health care field who are looking for an online lender with competitive rates, low fees and plentiful repayment plans.
+Laurel Road is a good option for borrowers in the health care field who are looking for an online lender with competitive rates, low fees and many repayment plans.

 Interest rates and terms